eclipse-vertx/vert.x/new/core_manual_ruby.md

 #### Ending HTTP requests

-Once you have finished with the HTTP request you must call the `end` function on it.
+Once you have finished with the HTTP request you must call the `end` method on it.

-This function can be invoked in several ways:
+This method can be invoked in several ways:

-With no arguments, the response is simply ended.
+With no arguments, the request is simply ended.

-    request.end();
+    request.end

-The function can also be called with a string or Buffer in the same way `write` is called.
+The method can also be called with a string or Buffer in the same way write is called.
 In this case it's just the same as calling write with a string or Buffer followed by calling `end` with no arguments.

-You can also optionally call `end` with a final boolean argument.
-If this argument is `true` then the underlying connection will be closed when the response has been written, otherwise the underlying connection will be left open.

 #### Writing Request Headers

-To write headers to the request, use the `putHeader` method.
+To write headers to the request, use the `put_header` method.

-    var client = new vertx.HttpClient();
+    client = Vertx::HttpClient.new

-    var request = client.post('http://localhost:8080/some-path', function(resp) {
+    request = client.post('http://localhost:8080/some-path') do |resp|
-        log.info('Got a response, status code: ' + resp.statusCode);
-    });

-    request.putHeader('Some-Header', 'Some-Value');
+        puts "got response #{resp.status_code}"
+    end

+    request.put_header('Some-Header', 'Some-Value')
+    request.end

 These can be chained together as per the common vert.x API pattern:

-    client.post('http://localhost:8080/some-uri', function(resp) {
-        log.info('Got a response, status code: ' + resp.statusCode);
-    }).putHeader('Some-Header', 'Some-Value')
-      .putHeader('Some-Other-Header', 'Some-Other-Value')
-      .end();
+    client = Vertx::HttpClient.new

+    request = client.post('http://localhost:8080/some-path') do |resp|
+        puts "got response #{resp.status_code}"
+    end.put_header('Some-Header', 'Some-Value').
+        put_header('Some-Other-Header', 'Some-Other-Value').
+        end

-If you want to put more than one header at the same time, you can instead use the `putHeaders` function.
+If you want to put more than one header at the same time, you can instead use the `put_headers` method.

-    client.post('http://localhost:8080/some-uri', function(resp) {
-        log.info('Got a response, status code: ' + resp.statusCode);
-    }).putHeaders({'Some-Header': 'Some-Value',
+    client = Vertx::HttpClient.new

+    request = client.post('http://localhost:8080/some-path') do |resp|
+        puts "got response #{resp.status_code}"
+    end.put_headers({'Some-Header' =>'Some-Value',
-                   'Some-Other-Header': 'Some-Other-Value',
+                     'Some-Other-Header' => 'Some-Other-Value',
-                   'Yet-Another-Header': 'Yet-Another-Value'})
-      .end();
+                     'Yet-Another-Header' => 'Yet-Another-Value'}).end

 #### HTTP chunked requests

 Vert.x supports [HTTP Chunked Transfer Encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding) for requests.
 This allows the HTTP request body to be written in chunks, and is normally used when a large request body is being streamed to the server, whose size is not known in advance.

-You put the HTTP request into chunked mode as follows:
+You put the HTTP request into chunked mode by setting the attribute `chunked`.

-    request.setChunked(true);
+    request.chunked = true

 Default is non-chunked.
-When in chunked mode, each call to `request.write(...)` will result in a new HTTP chunk being written out.
+When in chunked mode, each call to `request.write_str` or `request.write_buffer` will result in a new HTTP chunk being written out.

 ### HTTP Client Responses

-Client responses are received as an argument to the response handler that is passed into one of the request methods on the HTTP client.
+Client responses are received as an argument to the response handler block that is specified when making a request.

 The response object implements `ReadStream`, so it can be pumped to a `WriteStream` like any other `ReadStream`.

-To query the status code of the response use the `statusCode` property.
-The `statusMessage` property contains the status message.
+To query the status code of the response use the `status_code` property.
+The `status_message` property contains the status message.
 For example:

- var client = new vertx.HttpClient();
+    client = Vertx::HttpClient.new

-    client.getNow('http://localhost:8080/some-path', function(resp) {
+    client.get_now('http://localhost:8080/some-path') do |resp|
-      log.info('server returned status code: ' + resp.statusCode);
+      puts "server returned status code: #{resp.status_code}"
-      log.info('server returned status message: ' + resp.statusMessage);
+      puts "server returned status message: #{resp.status_message}"
-    });
+    end

 #### Reading Data from the Response Body